University of Toronto Scarborough: Residences

-Students at UTSC have access to a wide variety of student-led groups and organizations that support academic, cultural, social, and professional development.
+Students' unions

-Scarborough Campus Students' Union (SCSU)
+Scarborough Campus Students' Union

-The Scarborough Campus Students' Union (SCSU) is the official undergraduate student union at UTSC, representing and advocating for the interests of the student body.
+The Scarborough Campus Students' Union (SCSU) is the official undergraduate student union at the University of Toronto Scarborough, representing and advocating for the interests of the student body.

-Established in 1966 (formerly the Scarborough Campus Students' Council, SCSC), SCSU has led numerous student-driven initiatives, such as the construction of UTSC residences and the student centre and pro-Palestinian demonstrations in the face of the Gaza War.
-SCSU operates and manages the UTSC Student Centre, owns and runs the 1265 Bistro restaurant, supports and recognizes departmental student associations (DSAs) and clubs, and offers various services including bursaries, health & dental plans, lockers, photocopying, and graduation photos.
+Established in 1966 the SCSU has led numerous student-driven initiatives, such as the construction of Scarborough campus residences and the student centre and pro-Palestinian demonstrations in the face of the Gaza War.
+The SCSU operates and manages the campus Student Centre, owns and runs the 1265 Bistro restaurant, supports and recognizes departmental student associations (DSAs) and clubs, and offers various services including bursaries, health & dental plans, lockers, photocopying, and graduation photos.
 The union also provides discounts, organizes events, and supports student initiatives across campus.

-An executive team, a board of directors, and full-time staff lead SCSU.
-This includes the president, along with vice presidents overseeing operations, academics and university affairs, equity, campus life, and external relations.
-The board of directors represent each academic department and certain student populations.